abdul-1432/Image-Uploader/README.md

 - **Client-Side Security:** This code provides basic client-side password protection for demonstration purposes.
 In a real-world scenario, it's crucial to implement server-side authentication and authorization for better security.

-- **Password Strength:** Consider using a more robust password and encryption mechanisms for production applications.
+- **Password Strength:** Consider using more robust password and encryption mechanisms for production applications.

 ## Contributing